Structural Pruning for Diffusion Models: Experiments

 \subsection{Settings}

-\paragraph{Datasets, Models, and Training Protocols.} The efficacy of Diff-Pruning is empirically validated across four diverse datasets, including CIFAR-10 (32$\times$32)\cite{krizhevsky2009learning}, CelebA-HQ (64$\times$64)\cite{liu2018large}, LSUN Church (256$\times$256), and LSUN Bedroom (256$\times$256)~\cite{yu2015lsun}.
-We establish an initial benchmark for evaluation, juxtaposing our proposed method with several classic methods adapted from discriminative tasks.
-Our study centers on standard Denoising Diffusion Probability Models (DDPMs) that employ simple UNet models trained with a noise prediction loss.
-For the sake of reproducibility, we utilize off-the-shelf DDPMs from \cite{ho2020denoising} as pre-trained models and prune these models in a one-shot fashion\cite{li2016pruning}.
-Our training protocol aligns with that of \cite{ho2020denoising}, albeit with significantly fewer training steps.
+\paragraph{Datasets and Models} The efficacy of Diff-Pruning is empirically validated across six diverse datasets, including CIFAR-10 (32$\times$32)\cite{krizhevsky2009learning}, CelebA-HQ (64$\times$64)\cite{liu2018large}, LSUN Church (256$\times$256), LSUN Bedroom (256$\times$256)~\cite{yu2015lsun} and ImageNet-1K (256$\times$256).
+We focus on two popular DPMs in our experiments, i.e., Denoising Diffusion Probability Models (DDPMs)~\cite{ho2020denoising} and Latent Diffusion Models (LDMs)~\cite{rombach2022high}.
+For the sake of reproducibility, we utilize off-the-shelf DPMs from \cite{ho2020denoising} and ~\cite{rombach2022high} as pre-trained models and prune these models in a one-shot fashion\cite{li2016pruning}.

 \paragraph{Evaluation Metrics} In this paper, we concentrate primarily on three types of metrics: 1) Efficiency metrics, which include the number of parameters (\#Params) and Multiply-Add Accumulation (MACs); 2) Quality metric, namely the Frechet Inception Distance (FID)~\cite{heusel2017gans}; and 3) Consistency metric, represented by Structural Similarity (SSIM)~\cite{ssim}.
 Unlike previous generative tasks that lacked reference images, we employ the SSIM index to evaluate the similarity between images generated by pre-trained models and pruned models, given identical noise inputs.
 All images in our experiments are generated using 100-step DDIM~\cite{song2020denoising}.